Anoixi

-Anoixi (Άνοιξη, meaning "spring") is a suburban town in East Attica, Greece.
+Anoixi (Άνοιξη, meaning "spring") is a suburb of Athens in East Attica, Greece.
 Since the 2011 local government reform it is part of the municipality Dionysos, of which it is a municipal unit.
 The municipal unit has an area of 4.582 km2.

 Geography

 Anoixi is situated in the hills in the northeastern part of the Athens conurbation, at about 370 m elevation.
 It lies east of the Parnitha mountains and northwest of the Penteliko Mountain.
 It is 1 km south of Agios Stefanos, 9 km west of Marathon and 20 km northeast of Athens city centre.
 Its built-up area is continuous with those of the neighbouring suburbs Agios Stefanos, Drosia and Stamata.

-Motorway 1 (Athens - Lamia - Thessaloniki) and the railway from Athens to Thessaloniki pass west of the town.
+The A1 motorway (Athens - Lamia - Thessaloniki) and the railway from Athens to Thessaloniki pass west of the town.
 Greek National Road 83 (Athens - Marathon - Rafina) passes through Anoixi.